Richard (Rich) Young has been involved in the public, institutional, resort and high-end

 worked in both the public and private sector as an aquatic director and facility manager.
 Rich operated several public and commercial facilities with programming, training and maintenance responsibilities.
 Rich coached age group swimming and was an assistant coach at Grossmont Community College.
 Rich also worked as an American Red Cross Water Safety Instructor and Instructor trainer.

-evaluation and design.
 He also evaluated and consulted on many prestigious residential pools.
-Rich has consulted with dozens of attorneys on pool and water park related legal
+Rich has consulted with dozens of attorneys on pool and water park cases.

 Rich studied community recreation at Grossmont College, recreation administration at San Diego State University.
 Aquatic Commercial Industries (ACI) was founded by Rich in 1983 as a swimming pool equipment manufacturer and specialty swimming pool contractor.
 As requests for special design work and facility evaluations by various agencies, contractors, designing engineers and architects increased, Rich developed the Aquatic Commercial Consulting (ACC) endeavor in 1992.
 Since then, he has consulted on hundreds of public, institutional, commercial pool and water park facilities as well as many prestigious residential pools throughout the nation and abroad.
 Rich retired from ACI in early 2118 work full time in the ACC endeavor.

-Rich continues to pursue educational opportunities to stay on the cutting edge of the industry.
+Rich continues to pursue educational opportunities to stay on the cutting edge of the pool industry and continues to study and expand his expert witness skills.
 He is well versed in California and other state Health & Safety and Building Codes (related to pools), OSHA, Uniform Fire Code (Article 80), Federal VGB and ADA laws, American Red Cross lifeguard guidelines and industry standards, Federal Pool and Spa Safety issues (Virginia G. Baker).

 In addition, Rich worked as a sales, installation and service technician for pool mechanical systems and worked as a mechanical equipment supplier and is a licensed contractor.